blottn/notes/fyp/README.md

 Generally a way of doing anything, esp. according to a defined and regular plan; a mode of procedure in any activity, business, etc.
 ```

+Include method and implementation.
+Method is algorithms and pseudocode.

+_NO ADJECTIVES_

+# Conclusion

+_many adjectives_